renatog33/Live-Projects/CSharp/README.md

 ### Rental Request View Enhancements
 The rental requests were displayed in a table on the scaffolded index page.
 I changed this to an accordion view, whereby clicking on the horizontal bar associated to a requester would reveal a pane containing additional details about the rental request.

 In addition , I used C# to display the "Time Unitl Start/Time Left" for the rental.
-Also, a button was created to use onclick Javascript to toggle between "Current rentals" and "Expired rentals".
+Also, a button was created to use onclick Javascript to toggle between "Current rentals" and "Expired rentals."

 ![Accordion View](md_images/accordion_view.png)
 #### Code